HelpMe-Pls/Life-Engineering/Tips & Tools/Progressive Overload.md

 -------
 ## Behavioral - What to tell
 - Long story short, it was not what I wanted, but definitely is what I needed.
+- Being a Software Engineer is just getting paid to figure out things you have no idea how to do.
 ### VDONG
 - Without any prior experience, joining a company of such reputation, I surely had high expectations.
 I was expecting a cutting-edge tech stack (because that was what I spent a year to prepare for) with the most efficient procedures for our development cycles and of course, someone reliable to learn from.
 	- But instead, I joined a project whose frontend was pushing around the devs (because most of them are fullstack devs with a lean on backend) and the tech stack was kind of peculiar.
 We were using a Chinese React stack with Umi as the frontend framework using a kind of Redux-saga as state management approach, Antd as the UI framework and LESS to style the components.